 WHAT BAR OWNERS NEED TO KNOW ABOUT LIQUOR INVENTORY CONTROL

-So far we’ve discussed the concept of ideal pour cost, and I also alluded to the term known as actual pour cost.
+So far we’ve discussed the concept of “ideal pour cost”.
+I also mentioned the term “actual pour cost”.
 Are you aware that over 85% of bar owners are losing 20% of their profits?
 Folks, this is NOT an infomercial!
-I know this sounds crazy, but this is a very well documented fact.
-Chuck Deibel, a CPA having performed thousands of inventory audits over 20 years, stated this in a 2014 State of Ohio Sales Tax Audit, which you can download below.
-The reason inventory loss runs rampant and undetected is due primarily to two factors:
+I know this sounds crazy, but this is a highly documented fact.
+Chuck Deibel is a CPA, having performed thousands of liquor inventory audits over 20 years.
+Chuck stated the aforementioned fact in his 2014 State of Ohio Sales Tax Audit, which you can download below.
+According to Chuck, the reason inventory loss is rampant and undetected is due primarily to two factors:

 - Extreme high profit margins cloud the owner’s perception.